GriffinDavidson/CodePath-Assignment-5/README.md

 The following **bonus** features are implemented:

 - [x] User can pull to refresh.
-- [x] ser can load past photos infinitely.
+- [x] User can load past photos infinitely.
+- [x] User is remembered and logged in automatically after appp restarts.
+- [x] User can log out.

 ## Video Walkthrough